-This is a noninvasive procedure to correct mild hyperopia and presbyopia without the use of lasers.
-Some people undergo conductive keratoplasty to reduce or eliminate the need for reading glasses.
+This is a noninvasive procedure to correct mild hyperopia and presbyopia.
+It does not require lasers.
+Some people undergo CK to reduce or eliminate the need for reading glasses.

-CK uses a probe tip to deliver radiofrequency currents to your cornea, which shrinks the peripheral areas of the cornea.
-As a result, the cornea steepens in shape, which reduces hyperopia and improves near vision symptoms of presbyopia.
-CK can be performed after LASIK or cataract surgery if additional vision correction is necessary.
+CK uses a probe tip to deliver radiofrequency currents to your cornea.
+This shrinks the peripheral areas of the cornea, steepening the shape of the cornea.
+The result is reduced hyperopia and improved near vision.
+CK can be performed after LASIK or cataract surgery for additional vision correction.

-Similar to conductive keratoplasty, laser thermal keratoplasty uses a holmium laser to shrink the corneal tissue, correcting low to moderate hyperopia.
+Similar to conductive keratoplasty, laser thermal keratoplasty uses a holmium laser.
+This shrinks the corneal tissue to correct low to moderate hyperopia.
 Unlike LASIK, this is a noncontact procedure, meaning there is no cutting into the cornea or other direct contact.

 Automated lamellar keratoplasty corrects severe myopia or low hyperopia without the use of a laser.
 Similar to a LASIK procedure, the surgeon uses a microkeratome to create a flap on your cornea.
 Instead of using a laser to reshape the cornea underneath the flap, the surgeon removes a small disc of corneal tissue before replacing the flap.